websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/securing-elasticsearch.md

 transportSSLEnabled="true"
 ```

-### Elasticsearch 7 Connector Security Settings in Liferay DXP 7.3
+### Elasticsearch 7 Connector Security Settings in Liferay 7.3

-Here's the complete list of security settings for the Elasticsearch 7 connector in DXP 7.3:
+Here's the complete list of security settings for the Elasticsearch 7 connector in 7.3 (default values in parentheses):

-* `authenticationEnabled`: Enable or disable authentication to Elasticsearch with a username and password.
-Defaults to `false`.
+`authenticationEnabled` (_true_): Enable or disable authentication to Elasticsearch with a username and password.

-* `username`: Set the username for authenticating to Elasticsearch if Authentication Enabled is checked.
-Defaults to `elastic`.
+`username` (_elastic_): Set the username for authenticating to Elasticsearch if Authentication Enabled is checked.

-* `password`: Set the password for authenticating to Elasticsearch if Authentication Enabled is checked.
+`password`: Set the password for authenticating to Elasticsearch if Authentication Enabled is checked.

-* `httpSSLEnabled`: Enable or disable TLS/SSL.
-Defaults to `false`.
+`httpSSLEnabled` (_false_): Enable or disable TLS/SSL.

-* `truststoreType`: Set the truststore type if HTTP SSL Enabled is checked.
-Defaults to `pkcs12`.
+`truststoreType` (_pkcs12_): Set the truststore type if HTTP SSL Enabled is checked.

-* `truststorePath`: Set the path to the truststore file if HTTP SSL Enabled is checked.
-Defaults to `/path/to/localhost.p12`.
+`truststorePath` (_/path/ro/localhost.p12_): Set the path to the truststore file if HTTP SSL Enabled is checked.

-* `truststorePassword`: Set the password to the truststore if HTTP SSL Enabled is checked.
+`truststorePassword`: Set the password to the truststore if HTTP SSL Enabled is checked.

-### Enterprise Search Security / X-Pack Security Settings in Liferay DXP 7.2
+### Enterprise Search Security / X-Pack Security Settings in Liferay 7.2

-Here's the complete list of settings for the X-Pack Security configuration on DXP 7.2:
+Here's the complete list of settings for the X-Pack Security configuration on Liferay 7.2:

-* `sslKeyPath`: Set the path to the PEM encoded file containing the private key.
-Defaults to `/path/to/instance.key`.
+`sslKeyPath` (_/path/to/instance.key_): Set the path to the PEM encoded file containing the private key.

-* `sslCertificatePath`: Set the path to a PEM encoded file containing the certificate (or certificate chain) that will be presented to clients when they connect.
+`sslCertificatePath` (_/path/to/instance.crt_): Set the path to a PEM encoded file containing the certificate (or certificate chain) that will be presented to clients when they connect.
 Defaults to `/path/to/instance.crt`.

-* `sslCertificateAuthoritiesPaths`: Provide a list of paths to trusted PEM encoded certificate files.
-Defaults to `["/path/to/ca.crt"]`.
+`sslCertificateAuthoritiesPaths` (_["/path/to/ca.crt"]_): Provide a list of paths to trusted PEM encoded certificate files.

-* `certificateFormat`: Specify the certificate format (`PEM` or `PKCS#12`).
-Defaults to `PKCS#12`.
+`certificateFormat` (_PKCS#12_): Specify the certificate format (`PEM` or `PKCS#12`).

-* `requiresAuthentication`: If enabled, connections with Elasticsearch/X-Pack are authenticated with the configured username and password.
-Defaults to `false`.
+`requiresAuthentication` (_false_): If enabled, connections with Elasticsearch/X-Pack are authenticated with the configured username and password.

-* `username`: If Requires Authentication is enabled, set the username for authenticating to Elasticsearch is required.
-Defaults to `elastic`.
+`username` (_elastic_): If Requires Authentication is enabled, set the username for authenticating to Elasticsearch is required.

-* `password`: If Requires Authentication is enabled, a password is required.
+`password`: If Requires Authentication is enabled, a password is required.

-* `transportSSLVerificationMode`: Specify the verification type (`none`, `certificate`, or `full`) when using LDAP to protect against man in the middle attacks and certificate forgery.
-Defaults to `certificate`.
+`transportSSLVerificationMode` (_certificate_): Specify the verification type (`none`, `certificate`, or `full`) when using LDAP to protect against man in the middle attacks and certificate forgery.

-* `transportSSLEnabled`: Set or disable TLS/SSL.
-Defaults to `false`.
+`transportSSLEnabled` (_false_): Set or disable TLS/SSL.

-* `sslKeystorePath`: Set the path to the keystore holding the private key and certificate.
-Defaults to `/path/to/elastic-certificates.p12`.
+`sslKeystorePath` (_/path/to/elastic-certificates.p12_): Set the path to the keystore holding the private key and certificate.

-* `sslKeystorePassword`: Set the password to the PKCS#12 file.
+`sslKeystorePassword`: Set the password to the PKCS#12 file.

-* `sslTruststorePath`: Set the path to the truststore file.
-Defaults to `/path/to/elastic-certificates.p12`.
+`sslTruststorePath` (_/path/to/elastic-certificates.p12_): Set the path to the truststore file.

-* `sslTruststorePassword`: Set the password to the truststore.
+`sslTruststorePassword`: Set the password to the truststore.